 Capital Improvements Performed by Landscapers and Similar Businesses

-Effective October 1, 2006, charges for certain defined landscaping services are subject to tax.
-See N.J.S.A.
-54:32B- 3(b)(2), as amended, and P.L.
-2006, ch.
+Charges for certain defined landscaping services are subject to sales tax in the state of New Jersey through N.J.S.A.
+54:32B-3(b)(2), as amended, and P.L.
+2006, c.
 44. The tax is applicable to sales by a landscaper to a property owner or to a general contractor.
 See examples from the New Jersey Department of Taxation below.

-The labor to install the following types of capital improvements to real property, which was previously exempt, is subject to tax on and after October 1, 2006:
+The labor to install the following types of capital improvements to real property, which was previously exempt prior to October 1, 2006, is subject to tax.

 - Grass plugging of new lawns